skaton1337/child_growth_analyzer_public/README.md

 1.5;82

 Usage:
-1. Launch ChildGrowthAnalyzer.exe or start the main.py file
+1. Start the main.py file via "python main.py"
 2. Click "Load Dataset" to load a CSV file
 3. Use "Add Data Point" to manually add measurements
 4. Save your work using "Save Dataset" or "Save Plot as JPEG"